coleins/Enquest-Training/Paymaster-Training.md

 Employer-paid personal bills

 However, there’s a de minimis (minimum) threshold — that is, small benefits below a certain total value per month don’t need to be taxed.

+## Bank Tranfer Template

+A bank transfer template in payroll is a standardized file or document that contains employee payment details in the exact format required by a specific bank.
+Its essence or purpose is to ensure that salary payments can be uploaded, validated, and processed by the bank without errors or manual adjustments.